richardwth/MMD-GAN/README.md

 [1] Improving MMD-GAN Training with Repulsive Loss Function.
 Under review as a conference paper at ICLR 2019.
 URL: https://openreview.net/forum?id=HygjqjR9Km.

-## Regarding the codes
+## About the code
-The codes here were written along with my learning of Python and GAN, so I apologise if you find them messy and confusing.
+The code was written along with my learning of Python and GAN, so I apologise if you find it messy and confusing.
 The core idea is to define the neural network architecture as dictionaries to quickly test differnt models.

 For your interest,
 1. DeepLearning/my_sngan/SNGan defines how the model is trained and evaluated.